TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/MigrateToComposer/MigrationSteps.rst

         ]
     }

-Note, that you only need to include this composer repository, if you have to use legacy extensions that are not available on Packagist, but only in TER.
+Note, that you only need to include this Composer repository, if you have to use legacy extensions that are not available on Packagist, but only in TER.

 Add All Required Packages to Your Project